Mixed-income housing, either in one building or in a district or neighborhood, offers many social advantages and almost no disadvantages.

 In becoming a wealthy person cowering in a gated community, you lose the opportunity to be of service in a democratic society, to model how restrained and noble wealth really can be, and to gain a greater appreciation of your blessings.

 Yes, we're saying that life will be more rewarding if you choose a mixed-income housing community than if you seclude yourselves with others who also are in the highest tax bracket.

 For another perspective, take a look at a recent addition to this website about the Yes, In My Back Yard movement attempting to establish itself in the U.S.

 Many naturally occurring mixed-income housing neighborhoods already exist.
 Nearly every small town and most small cities exhibit this phenomenon.

 Many new urbanist communities come close to the mark.
-A few neighborhoods in large cities have mastered the art, but often what people call mixed-income communities actually consist of a mapped district where incomes are still similar within a block.
+A few neighborhoods in large cities have mastered the art, but often what people call mixed-income communities actually consist of a mapped district, development, or subdivision where incomes are still similar within a block.

-Actually high-rise multi-family buildings in cities offer a relatively abundant source of potential mixed-income housing.
+Actually high-rise multi-family buildings in cities offer good potential for mixed-income housing.
 Different sizes of units within the building are easily camouflaged.

 The "big house" model is vitally important to creating mixed-income housing that will be accepted by the community.
-What I call a "big house" in quotation marks is the multi-family dwelling that is architecturally nearly identical to a mansion.
-In reality, it could be two, three, or four housing units.
+What I call a "big house" in quotation marks is the multi-family dwelling that is architecturally nearly identical to a mansion or to large homes that are relatively common in the particular housing market.
+In reality, the "big house" could contain two, three, or four housing units.